 4. Inspect the Seal

 Look over the seal closely and look for any looseness, cracks, tears, or dirt.
-Any dirt or dust buildup should be cleaned immediately to limit the chances of inhibiting the seal.
+Thoroughly clean any dirt, debris or dust buildup immediately to limit the chances of inhibiting the seal.
 The surface of the freezer where the gasket makes contact should also be inspected and cleaned, if needed.
+Simple measures like this can go a long way towards enhancing your lab’s cost-efficiency.

 When Does a Gasket Need Replacing?

-While a simple cleaning of the gasket is the best case scenario, there are issues that will require full replacement.
-If any of these issues are present, you should have the gasket replaced immediately in order to limit freezer inefficiency.
+While a simple cleaning of the gasket is the best case scenario, sometimes, care and maintenance isn’t enough to keep it working.
+In some cases, there are issues that will require full replacement.
+If any of these issues are present, you should replace the gasket immediately in order to limit freezer inefficiency.

 - Bending or warping, especially in the corners